riceissa/issarice.com/wiki/outline-of-the-style-of-social-science-research-that-vipul-naik-advocates.md

   * During the research, do things in places that are publicly visible and where the record of changes is accessible (e.g. Git repository and Wikipedia).
-  * For outputs from the research, separate them into tiers in terms of
+  * For outputs of the research, separate them into tiers in terms of
     importance: quick notes or graphs that can fit into pre-existing work, medium-size articles that can build up general knowledge, and major articles that comprehensively argue some point.